Shuffle/Shuffle-docs/docs/extensions.md

 <img width="989" alt="image" src="https://github.com/Shuffle/Shuffle-docs/assets/5719530/8a24c8f1-c00d-4481-bf56-ece2b7749fed">

+**KMS failure handling**
+If your KMS translation fails, it is most likely due to network connectivity OR translation errors [for the standard](https://github.com/Shuffle/standards/blob/main/translation_standards/get_kms_key.json) in use.
+After running a translation, you should see the following three file categories in the admin panel:
+- translation input
+- translation output
+- translation standards

+IF your translation fails, the first area to look at is the "translation output", as this is where the translation for the schema happens.
+The hash will match the data you have sent in, which can be found in the "translation input" folder.
+Documentation about schemaless explains [how translations happen](https://github.com/frikky/schemaless?tab=readme-ov-file#example), and how they can be fixed.
+If you need further help, contact support@shuffler.io

 ## Native Actions
 Native Actions are a new way Shuffle interacts with data, built brick by brick since introducing Shuffle's Integration Layer API in late 2022.
 The goal of Native Actions is to enable ourselves and others to be able to perform actions towards a specific API, without necessarily know how to do it specifically for that system.